-The Program offered under this Plan Disclosure Statement includes nine Age-Based Investment Portfolios, three Static Investment Portfolios and twelve Individual Investment Portfolios.
+The Program offered under this Plan Disclosure Statement includes nine Age-Based Investment Portfolios, a Static Investment Portfolio, and two Individual Investment Portfolios.
 The Investment Portfolios that are currently available are described below.
 The Investment Portfolios are subject to certain risks.
 Please see "Risk Factors" for a discussion of the principal risks relating to the Program, and "Underlying Fund Risks" in the Addendum, for a discussion of the risks relating to particular Underlying Funds.